jay-parkin/API-Webserver/README.md

 Relational database systems, like PostgreSQL, are great for handling structured data while ensuring data integrity, flexibility, and strong query capabilities.
 They work well for a lot of different applications, but as your data grows in size and complexity, you'll need to manage and optimise them carefully.

 ## R5: Object-Relational Mapping (ORM)

+> Explain the features, purpose and functionalities of the object-relational mapping system (ORM) used in this app.

 SQLAlchemy is a powerful ORM system, which was used in this application to interact with the database in an object-oriented way.